Postgraduate training support

 Candidates must apply to institutions in their respective regions (Africa, Asia, Latin America or Middle East) to be eligible for consideration.

 Interested candidates must apply for admission into the postgraduate programme of one participating universities listed below using either the link provided below or on the university’s official website.
 Applications and admission enquiries should be sent directly to the institution, TDR will not receive or process applications or enquiries about admissions.

 Only candidates admitted into the university’s postgraduate degree programme will be considered for the scholarship.

-Prospective candidates are advised to contact the institution directly for details of on eligibility and academic requirements for admission.
-The should also familiarise themselves with the field of implementation research / implementation science which is the focus of this scheme.
+Prospective candidates are advised to contact the institution directly for details on eligibility and academic requirements for admission.
+They should also familiarise themselves with the field of implementation research / implementation science which is the focus of this scheme.

 James P Grant School of Public Health, BRAC University, Bangladesh

 The James P Grant School of Public Health (JPGSPH) is situated in Dhaka, Bangladesh.
 Established in 2004, it is a collaborative effort of BRAC (the largest non-government organisation in the world), BRAC University (a private university established in 2001), and the International Centre for Diarrhoeal Disease Research (icddr,b).
 The focus of JPGSPH is to provide access to education, research and advocacy though integration and innovation.
 The School uses a multidisciplinary and cutting-edge approach which places experts in the service of society, and train the next generation of global and national health leaders.
 This practical conversion of knowledge at JPGSPH is applicable in both local and global contexts.

 The School collaborates globally with leading schools of public health.
 A total of 336 students from 26 mostly low- and middle-income countries have graduated from JPGSPH so far.
 The education and research goals of the James P Grant School of Public Health are actualised by its target group of public health professionals through its flagship educational programme, the Master of Public Health (MPH).